KockataEPich/CheckMyCrate/README.md

 # CheckMyCrate
-A command line application for validating a RO-Crate object against a certain profile.
+A command line application for validating a RO-Crate object against a JSON profile.

+University of Manchester 2021

 ## Table of contents
 * [Technologies](#technologies)